lemlac/pylem/docs/reference.md

 *Version 0.1 (Draft)*

 __The Pylem programming language__ is a dialect of Python but less abstract and more low-level like C. There's a gap in the coding landscape.
-Python is a widely used programming language, but its slow and not meant for performance critical tasks.
+Projects like Mojo, Cython, and Rust's PyO3 prove there is a massive demand for solving the *two-language problem.* Python is a widely used programming language, but its slow and not meant for performance critical tasks.
 That's why many libraries use FFI with compiled code — often written in C — to overcome this limitation.
 But then you need to write a library in 2 or more languages.
 Pylem aims to fix that.
 Python developers won't have abandon a familiar syntax to write performance critical code.
 Pylem will be able to be interpreted and compiled, all within the same language.

 Most things will work just like in Python.